Vitsen15/CV/README.md

 * Location: Remote

 ## Profile:
-* About 5 years of PHP developing experience.
+* About 6 years of PHP developing experience.
 * Strong knowledge of object-oriented concepts.
 * Experience with applications security issues.
 * Experience in REST API development.
 * Experience of work in a big product company.
-* Near two years experience of Laravel development.
+* Near three years experience of Laravel development.

 ## Employment History: